NEZNAMY/TAB/.github/wiki/feature_guide_belowname.md

 **WARNING: DO NOT JUST RANDOMLY PASTE THIS ENTIRE "CONDITIONS" SECTION INTO YOUR CONFIG!
 INSTEAD, EDIT YOUR EXISTING CONDITIONS SECTION TO PREVENT HAVING THE SECTION TWICE, HAVING SECOND ONE COMPLETELY OVERRIDE THE FIRST ONE!!!**
 ```
 belowname-objective:
-  text: "%condition:version%"
+  title: "%condition:version%"
 ```
-Unfortunately, due to the limitations of this feature, there is a forced space between `number`/`fancy-display-players` and `text`, even if the `text` is empty.
+Unfortunately, due to the limitations of this feature, there is a forced space between `value`/`fancy-value` and `title`, even if the `title` is empty.
 You'll either need to live with it, or put some shared text there to avoid having a space at the end.